-New streets, street extensions, and pedestrian connections within the land division site will automatically be classified as local service streets for all modes unless the Transportation Element of the Comprehensive Plan designates them for other classifications.
-See 33.654.160, Street Classification.

-Address the sections below that are relevant to this proposal.
-If a private right-of-way is proposed, please review the BDS Administrative Rule for Private Rights-of-Way for relevant standards.

-Non-local street standard, 33.654.120.B

-For streets other than local service streets, the Office of Transportation has approved the right-of-way width and all elements within the street right-of-way.

-Local street approval criteria and standards, 33.654.120.C

-The following approval criteria and standards apply to all local service streets except for common greens and shared courts.

-- 1. Approval criterion for width of the right-of-way.
-The width of the local street right-of-way must be sufficient to accommodate expected users, taking into consideration the characteristics of the site and vicinity, such as the existing street and pedestrian system improvements, existing structures, and natural features. - 2.
+- A. Purpose.
+The purpose of these standards and approval criteria is to ensure that the vehicle, bicycle, and pedestrian circulation system is designed to be safe, efficient, and convenient. - B. Non-local street standard.
+For streets other than local service streets, the Bureau of Transportation has approved the right-of-way width and all elements within the street right-of-way. - C. Local street approval criteria and standards.
+The following approval criteria and standards apply to all local service streets except for common greens and shared courts: - 1.
+Approval criterion for width of the right-of-way.
+The width of the local street right-ofway must be sufficient to accommodate expected users, taking into consideration the characteristics of the site and vicinity, such as the existing street and pedestrian system improvements, existing structures, and natural features. - 2.
 Standard for configuration of elements within the right-of-way.
-For public streets, the Office of Transportation has approved the configuration of elements within the street right-of-way.
-For private streets, the Bureau of Development Services has approved the configuration of elements within the street right-of-way.

-3. Standards for turnarounds
+For public streets, the Bureau of Transportation has approved the configuration of elements within the street right-of-way.
+For private streets, the Bureau of Development Services has approved the configuration of elements within the street right-of-way. - 3.
+Standards for turnarounds. - a.

-- a.
 When a turnaround is required.
-A turnaround is required on a dead-end street in the following situations: (1) The street will serve 4 or more lots; (2) The street is at least 300 feet long; or (3) When required by the Office of Transportation, the Fire Bureau or BDS. - b.
+A turnaround is required on a dead-end street in the following situations: - (1) The street will serve 4 or more lots; - (2) The street is at least 300 feet long; or - (3) When required by the City Engineer, the Fire Bureau, or BDS. - b.
 Temporary turnaround.
-Where a street is temporarily terminating within the land division site, the City Engineer, BDS or Fire Bureau may require a temporary turnaround. - c.
-The following approval criteria and standard applies to permanent and temporary turnarounds: - 1) Approval criteria.
-The turnaround must:
+Where a street is temporarily terminating within the land division site, the City Engineer, BDS, or Fire Bureau may require a temporary turnaround. - c.
+The following approval criteria and standard applies to permanent and temporary turnarounds: - (1) Approval criteria.
+The turnaround must: - Be of a size to accommodate expected users, taking into consideration the characteristics of the site such as existing structures, natural features, the length of the street, and the number of housing units served by the street; - Minimize paved area;